anujjaiswal16/searchable-infra/README.md

 EOF
 ```

-**Important:** Replace with your actual Elastic Cloud endpoint and API key.
+**Important:** Replace with your actual APM server endpoint and API key.

 ### 3. Setup Elasticsearch